5648 Axius: Orbit and classification

 It orbits the Sun at a distance of 4.3–6.0 AU once every 11 years and 8 months (4,271 days; semi-major axis of 5.15 AU).
 Its orbit has an eccentricity of 0.17 and an inclination of 23° with respect to the ecliptic.
 The body's observation arc begins with a precovery taken at the Palomar Observatory in June 1950, more than 40 years prior to its official discovery observation.

 Numbering and naming

 This minor planet was numbered on 1 September 1993 (M.P.C.
 22480).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Axius, a river god from Greek mythology, who is the son of Oceanus and Tethys, the father of Pelegon and grandfather of Asteropaios.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Axius, a river god from Greek mythology, who is the son of Oceanus and Tethys, the father of Pelegon and grandfather of Asteropaios.

 Physical characteristics

 In both the Tholen- and SMASS-like taxonomy of the Small Solar System Objects Spectroscopic Survey (S3OS2), Axius is a dark D-type asteroid, the dominant spectral type among the larger Jupiter trojans.
 It has a typical V–I color index of 0.90.